2:2 PARALLELS BETWEEN

 Non-Mystical Immortal Physical Zon

 The Gnostic-Illuminati promotes the mystical concept that each individual has an immortal soul which evolves over time from an essentially unconscious entity to a godlike entity.
 This has important parallels with the non-mystical Zon concept, first publicly introduced by Frank R. Wallace, in his “Neo-Tech” writings.
-“Zon” is a term used to describe any conscious being (such as a human) who thinks and acts in a completely non-mystical, rational, objective, reality-based manner.
+“Zon” is a term used to describe any being who thinks and acts in a completely non-mystical, rational, objective, reality-based manner.
 In the original formulation of Wallace this completely non-mystical approach was defined as “fully integrated honesty.”
 Here is a quote regarding Zon, from the book “Zonpower from Cyberspace,” by the Zon Association:

 Zon is a collective word related to the fully integrated honesty of Neo-Tech and comprises (1) the Civilization of the Universe, (2) those operating from its wide-scope perspective, and (3) the power required to control existence – the integrated power to gain limitless wealth and eternal happiness. …Zon is the mind of God.
 Zon is you!